sony/nnabla-rl/README.md

 dqn.train(env)  # 3
 ```

-To get more details about NNablaRL, see [documentation](https://nnabla-rl.readthedocs.io/) and [examples](./examples).
+To get more details about nnablaRL, see [documentation](https://nnabla-rl.readthedocs.io/) and [examples](./examples).

 ### Many builtin algorithms

-Most of famous/SOTA deep reinforcement learning algorithms, such as DQN, SAC, BCQ, GAIL, etc., are implemented in NNablaRL.
+Most of famous/SOTA deep reinforcement learning algorithms, such as DQN, SAC, BCQ, GAIL, etc., are implemented in nnablaRL.
 Implemented algorithms are carefully tested and evaluated.
 You can easily start training your agent using these verified implementations.

 For the list of implemented algorithms see [here](./nnabla_rl/algorithms/README.md).